hadley/adv-r/Computing-on-the-language.md

        \- h()
           \- i()

 Everything in R parses into this tree structure - even things that don't look like calls such as `{`, `function`, control flow, infix operators and assignment.
 The figure below shows the parse tree for some of these special constructs.
+All calls are labelled with "()" even if we don't normally think of them as function calls.

     draw_tree(expression(
       { a + b; 2},